notonthehighstreet/codingfun-data-engineering/README.md

   - Obtain the first 10 items from the resultant list and output to the console

 2. Export to a csv file contains user specified `OFNS_DESC`.
 For example, a user can specify full or part of an offence - 'ASSAULT' or 'ASSAULT 3' or 'ASSAULT 3 & RELATED'
-  - export the result to a csv file
+  - Export the result to a csv file

 ## Assessment
 Your code will be reviewed and assessed according to the following: